 Business process reengineering was a consulting fashion in the early 1990s that spurred many companies to purchase their first ERP systems.
 BPR proposes a fundamental redesign of core business processes to achieve substantial improvements in market and customer responsiveness, productivity, cycle times and quality.
 ERP systems support business process reengineering by guiding the step-by-step execution of the redesigned process to ensure that it is performed consistently.
 They also automate the handoffs between individuals and departments to accelerate completion of that process.

-Topics: Big Data, data science, Mobile, Customer Analytics, Customer Experience, Machine Learning, Office of Finance, Wearable Computing, cloud computing, Continuous Planning, business intelligence, Analytics, Data Integration, Internet of Things, Financial Performance Management, digital technology, Digital Marketing, Mobile Marketing, Digital Commerce, Operations & Supply Chain, Enterprise Resource Planning, Machine Learning and Cognitive Computing, ERP and Continuous Accounting, Sales Planning and Analytics
+Topics: Big Data, Data Science, Mobile, Customer Analytics, Customer Experience, Machine Learning, Office of Finance, Wearable Computing, Continuous Planning, business intelligence, Analytics, Cloud Computing, Data Integration, Internet of Things, Financial Performance Management, Digital Technology, Digital Marketing, Digital Commerce, Operations & Supply Chain, Enterprise Resource Planning, Machine Learning and Cognitive Computing, ERP and Continuous Accounting, Sales Planning and Analytics